jwhite02/angularjsCandleSite/README.md

 # AngularJS Site
-Candle site made with AngularS
+Description: Candle site made with AngularJS
+***
+This is a simple single page site made with AngularJS.
+The site uses animation and Headings and Cards to make the site more dynamic.

 Link to demo site: https://jwhite02.github.io/angularjsCandleSite/